Penitential psalm

 These psalms are expressive of sorrow for sin.
 Four were known as 'penitential psalms' by St. Augustine of Hippo in the early 5th century.
-The fiftieth Psalm (Miserere) was recited at the close of daily morning service in the primitive Church.
+The fiftieth Psalm (Miserere) was recited at the close of daily morning service in the early Church.
 Translations of the penitential psalms were undertaken by some of the greatest poets in Renaissance England, including Sir Thomas Wyatt, Henry Howard, Earl of Surrey, and Sir Philip Sidney.
 Before the suppression of the minor orders and tonsure in 1972 by Paul VI, the seven penitential psalms were assigned to new clerics after having been tonsured.

+Indulgence

+With the bull Supremi omnipotentis Dei of 11 March 1572, Pope Saint Pius V granted an indulgence of 50 days for those who recite the penitential psalms.

+The 2004 Enchiridion Indulgentiarum granted a partial indulgence to those who pray the penitential psalms in preparation for the Sacrament of Penance.

 Musical settings

 Perhaps the most famous musical setting of all seven is by Orlande de Lassus, with his Psalmi Davidis poenitentiales of 1584.
 There are also settings by Andrea Gabrieli and by Giovanni Croce.
 The Croce pieces are unique in being settings of Italian sonnet-form translations of the Psalms by Francesco Bembo.
 These were widely distributed; they were translated into English and published in London as Musica Sacra; and were even translated (back) into Latin and published in Nürnberg as Septem Psalmi poenitentiales.
 William Byrd set all seven Psalms in English versions for three voices in his Songs of Sundrie Natures (1589).
 Settings of individual penitential psalms have been written by many composers.
 Well-known settings of the Miserere (Psalm 50/51) include those by Gregorio Allegri and Josquin des Prez; yet another is by Bach.
 Settings of the De profundis (Psalm 129/130) include two in the Renaissance by Josquin.